iZettle/api-documentation/finance-api/api-reference.md

 ```

 ### Fetch transactions for a liquid account
-The following example fetches all transactions from the liquid account of the merchant with `organizationUuid` as `18071066-bfc7-11eb-8529-0242ac130003`.
+The following example fetches all transactions from Zettle liquid account of the merchant with `organizationUuid` as `18071066-bfc7-11eb-8529-0242ac130003`.

 Request
 ```